 Initial drying phase or the start of endothermic

 This part of the roast is from the turning point to what we call the bump temperature.
 It is called this since we are bumping it up or ramping it up quickly.
-We call it bump since the S curve may look like a bump is forming at this point.
+We call it bump since the S curve (i.e. the curve of bean temperature over the time of the roast) may look like a bump is forming at this point.
 Do not get bump here and dump later mixed up

 A general rule of thumb is that for lowland grown coffees there is no bump temperature but for shade and highland grown coffee there a dump temperature seems to better expose the subtle aromas and flavours.